antonsmolko/frontend-project-lvl2/README.md

 # Differense Calculator

-> Gendiff command is for calculating and dispalying differences in two .json files.
+> Gendiff command is for calculating and dispalying differences in two .json or .yml files

 ## Getting started